Effects of Gambling Addiction

 What Is the Effect of Gambling Addiction on Loved Ones?

-Although gambling addicts experience many negative consequences of their addictive behavior, their loved ones are sometimes overlooked.
+Although gambling addicts experience many damaging consequences of their addictive behavior, their loved ones are sometimes neglected.

 For friends and family of a gambling addict, the stress, heartbreak, betrayal, resentment, and instability of gambling disorder can take a significant toll.